uboot/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using 80% of the XXXX training data in line 87 of `train.py`.
-Evaluating the resulting model on the remaining 20% test data in line 97 showed an accuracy of XXXX%.
+Evaluating the resulting model on the remaining 20% test data in line 97 showed an accuracy of 99.4%.

 ### Sliding Window Search